-The Alps 2 Ocean Trail EASY cycle tour features 203km of cycling on the easier sections of the Alps 2 Ocean Cycle Trail.
+The Alps 2 Ocean Trail EASY cycle tour features 203km of cycling on the easier sections of the Alps 2 Ocean Bike Trail.

 This tour is a great alternative to the full Alps to Ocean Trail EPIC cycle tour for those wanting a more relaxed and ‘pain-free’ cycle experience.
 There is ample time for exploring the glacial lakes and alpine towns, and general ‘mountain-gazing’.

 Vehicle support available throughout the cycle tour.
 Refer to our Level of Difficulty gradings for more information.